cccbr/belfryupkeep/content/docs/020-permissions/index.md

 ## Requirements within the Church of England

-Of the over 7000 rings of bells in the world, around 90% are with the jurisdiction of the Church of England (CoE).
+Of the over 7000 rings of bells in the world, around 90% are within the jurisdiction of the Church of England (CoE).
 This document is aimed world-wide, however, and we also provide further information in [Other Jurisdictions](#other-jurisdictions).

 The ChurchCare [website](https://www.churchofengland.org/resources/churchcare/advice-and-guidance-church-buildings/bells-and-bell-ringing) provides useful general information.